PudgyPoppins/caps/README.md

 	* add a way to unsignup for events.
 Signed in users can only unsign-up themselves (or the nonprofit representative).
 	* email users a day before their event?

-	* updates for recurring:
-		* this event: split the event, then update it
-		* this and following events:
-			* On the recurring event, change the RRULE; either add an UNTIL field with the date at that point, or modify the until (shortening it) to be at that point
-			* Then, create a new recurring event with the same RRULE (save for the changed until value, and the changed dtstart), and apply the updates to it
-			* do a filter search for children events that have a start_time after the original recurring event.
-For loop through 'em, apply the update, change the parent, then save
-		* all events:
-			* apply the updates to the eldest event
-			* search through all of the child events, and set all of the s_* field values as None, it'll inherit them from the eldest event!

-	* important note: if an event is updated for "this and following events", then somebody goes back and edits "all events", then this just doesn't work.
-		* the fix: modify code to allow parents to have multiple generations of children.
-We're going to have grandkids.
-Then, use some sort of recursive method to get all of the children of the original.

 	* add a way to filter events shown on the calendar.
 Validity filtration is a must.
 Maybe also nonprofit filtration?
 	* make a regex for an RRULE (and for that matter, a user-friendly field for the RRULE)

-	* Users can 'subscribe' to network calendars and nonprofit calendars, adding all of these events to their calendar.
-They can also just add specific events to their cals

-	* In the javascript for the event update/create, I'm going to have to override some things; the calendar will be determined by an html created dropdown that has the values for the other nonprofits in the network, and their own user calendar.
-When this dropdown value changes, it automatically redirects them to the respective createview/update view of that calendar.
-		* I might not do this, actually
-	* create views and forms

 	* import events from a google cal | https://fullcalendar.io/docs/v3/google-calendar
 	* rss feeds